oluwajuwon/unsigned/README.md

 # unsigned
+Unsigned Afrika is a music streaming platform for upcoming artistes.
-Lansing page for unsigned afrika
+This is Landing page for unsigned afrika